keikaloustian/investment-calculator/README.md

 ## Investment Allocation Calculator
 Tool for calculating how much of a planned contribution should be allocated to each asset in a portfolio (e.g. stocks, ETFs, etc) based on user-defined proportions.
+Price quotes are only available for assets in the US, Canada, UK, India and Russia due to limitations of free API plans.

 ## Things I Learned
 * Vite